Buy a Call Spread

 Options Margin

-What is Buying a Call Spread Strategy?
+What is a Bull Call Spread?

 This is a bullish strategy that benefits from a reduction in cost due to selling the higher strike call option, with the trade-off being you cap your potential profit.